 Laura Ashurst is a three time survivor of breast cancer.
 She lives in Stokesley in North Yorkshire with her husband Paul and their two children.
-Originally diagnosed aged 34, when her daughter was 3 years old and her son was 6 months old, she has lived with the disease for over 17 years; the last ten and a half of those with secondary breast cancer.
+Originally diagnosed aged 34, when her daughter was 3 years old and her son was 6 months old, she has lived with the disease for over 19 years; the last thirteen of those with secondary breast cancer.

 Laura trained as a beauty therapist when she left school, much to the dismay of some of her teachers who made it very clear that they felt she was throwing her life away especially when she had gained her Ordinary/Additional maths ‘O’ level at school!
 She is a firm believer in following your dreams and that with hard work, success in your chosen career path will, in its various forms, always be your reward.